rstudio/learnr/README.md

 ## External Resources

 You may wish to include external resources (images, videos, CSS, etc.) within your tutorial documents.
-Since the tutorial will be deployed as a Shiny applications, you need to ensure that these resources are placed within one of several directories which are reachable by the Shiny server:
+Since the tutorial will be deployed as a Shiny applications, you need to ensure that these resources are placed within one of several directories which are reachable by the Shiny web server:

 <table>
 <thead>